 In addition to the Domain Authority, there is also the Site Authority, which is subject to exactly the same standards as the Domain Authority.
 In this case, the evaluation simply refers to a single subpage of the respective domain.

-A very common mistake when setting backlinks is to have unnatural Anchor texts.
-A backlink should be as natural as possible and flow smoothly with the text where it is embedded.
-Thus, it's best to avoid naked URL links such as "www.bloggiraffe.de".
-Instead, anchor text like "self-employed in online business" would be more appropriate.
-Depending on how the word order can be integrated into the continuous text, you can, and should, vary here.
+A very common mistake that is made when setting backlinks is the too frequent setting of unnatural anchor texts.
+This means that a backlink should be as natural as possible and flow smoothly with the text in which it is integrated.
+Thus, naked URL links such as "www.bloggiraffe.de" should rather be avoided.
+Better would be an anchor text like "self-employed in online business".
+Depending on the form in which the word sequence can be integrated into the body text, you can - and should - of course vary here.

-Of course, it always depends on the frequency of the link you make.
-If the naked domain is used as the anchor text and set to external sites numerous times, there is a danger that Google will classify it as spam.
-The same applies to always using the same keywords as the anchor text.
-The consequence is a penalty for the domain.
+Of course, it always depends on the frequency of the set link.
+If the domain is used "hard" as anchor text and placed countless times on external sites , there is a risk that Google will classify it as spam.
+The same applies to the use of always the same keywords as anchor text.
+The consequence is then a downgrading of the domain.
 This should be avoided at all costs.
-For more information on anchor texts, I recommend the detailed anchor text guide by Nathan Gotch.
+For more information about anchor text, I recommend the detailed Anchor Text Guide by Nathan Gotch.